lanphgphm/linked-list-visualizer/README.md

 Visualizing linked list `add` and `delete` operation, solving Sudoku boards using Java Swing UI library.

+The Java Swing components that we used the most are:
+- JPanel: JPanel is a versatile semantic ccomponent that is used to mark an area of the viewport.
+We use JPanel to create the layouts, the Sudoku board, the notification panel, even each component of the linked list is also a JPanel.
+- JButton: which allows for user interation with the app (set list, clear sudoku, etc.) and waits for events to trigger some actions.
+- Layout components (GridLayout, FlowLayout): which is used to control how each component is placed in one panel.

 ## User installation
 Users can run this project by running the `.jar` file.
 1. Go to https://github.com/lanphgphm/linked-list-visualizer/blob/master/target/linkedListVisualizer-1.0-SNAPSHOT-jar-with-dependencies.jar